georgekovachjr/HomeLab/README.md

 # HomeLab
 Home Lab
 Originally, it was just my pen test vm lab.
+And a library of vulnerable machines and OS's.
+All the data is real from my actual daily computer and gaming computer.
+My next step is to add the iptables to draw websites for my Burp Pro.

 # Design

 ![(./img/Network Design.jpg)](https://github.com/georgekovachjr/HomeLab/blob/main/img/Network%20Design.png)

 # Tools
 Router - DD WRT on a Nighthawk Router with PIA VPN and iptables to mirror